6.7.5 Environmental Challenges from a Political Viewpoint

-There are several environmental challenges – resource shortages, pollution, disease and climate change – which require collective action to be taken.
+There are several environmental challenges – resource shortages, pollution, climate change, and disease – which require political action to be taken.
 These challenges range in subsidiarity from local issues, where a company might contaminate the neighbourhood water supply for example, through to national, continental and global issues.

 The economic aspects of these challenges have already been mentioned (3.5.7), but political agreement is needed to put the necessary arrangements in place.
 The public is often aware of the need to clean up the local environment and to protect the planet, seeing these as moral issues (184.108.40.206), so they are prepared to support politicians who need to introduce new regulations and invest some taxpayer money – in research, for example.
 As described later, though, politicians need to ensure that care is taken of people whose employment is affected by these changes (6.7.8).

 The following sub-sections examine different kinds of political challenge:

 - Resource shortages are becoming more common, because of climate change and population increases (220.127.116.11).
 Water shortages are already creating political problems and competition is increasing for some minerals.

 - Politicians must sometimes introduce new regulations to control pollution and degradation of the environment (18.104.22.168).
 Short-term economic pressures conflict with the need for long-term sustainability.